Volume 001 · MMXXV

 - What is The Rules about?

-- The Rules is a written code of conduct for the modern self.
-It distills the REIS identity doctrine into actionable rules a reader can adopt the day they finish the book.
+- A written code of conduct for the modern self.
+It distills the REIS identity doctrine into actionable rules a reader can adopt the day they finish it.

 - Who should read The Rules?

-- Founders, operators, artists, and anyone rebuilding identity after a transition — anyone who wants a non-negotiable framework instead of another motivational read.
+- Founders, operators, artists, and anyone rebuilding identity after a transition — readers who want a non-negotiable framework, not another motivational read.

 - Is it about personal branding?

-- No. The Rules sits underneath branding.
-It defines posture, refusals, and defaults — the architecture that produces a recognizable self.
+- No. It sits underneath branding, defining posture, refusals, and defaults — the architecture that produces a recognizable self.

 - How long is the book?

 - Short by design.
 Rules are meant to be re-read, not skimmed once.
-The book is structured as a code, not a memoir.
+Structured as a code, not a memoir.

 ← All booksREIS